NULLhere/Proxando/README.md

 This software is a replica of one of the most iconic and used tools of offensive security: proxychains<br>
-In all these years of work, without proxychains I would not have been able to conduct several activities, but there were episodes instead in which I would have found useful features that the original author has not yet introduced
+Over the years, I wouldn't have been able to carry out several activities without ProxyChains.
+However, there were times when I would have found certain features useful—features that the original author has not yet introduced
 <br>
 <br>
-Essentially, this is a TCP+UDP proxychains.
-The code is certainly a mess BUT it does its job! <br>
+Essentially, this is a TCP + UDP proxyChains implementation.
+The code is certainly a mess BUT it gets the job done! <br>
-On this occasion I also wanted to thank the entire community of pentesters/ red teamers and hackers!
-Thanks to your studies, researches, articles, posts, blogs, videos you made me grow.
-This software is a tribute to all of you of the cybersecurity world, I hope you find it useful!:D<br>
+I also want to take this opportunity to thank the entire community of pentesters, red teamers, and hackers.
+Your studies, research, articles, posts, blogs, and videos have helped me grow.
+This software is a tribute to all of you in the cybersecurity world—I hope you find it useful!:D<br>

 # ENCHANTMENTS